rootskar/MotorImageryBCI/README.md

 3.)
 Activate the virtual environment with command: venv\Scripts\activate.bat

-## Running the application
+## Running the BCI application
 1.)
 While still in the same command prompt window from the previous step move to the "BCI" folder with command: cd BCI

 2.)
 Run the BCI application with command: python main.py

 ## Running the classifier experiments

+First unzip the PhysioNet Motor Movement and Imagery dataset files in the classifier/data folder (otherwise the experimental data cannot be accessed)

 1.)
-If you are in the BCI folder navigate back to the root folder with command: cd ../classifier
+In command prompt window, if you are in the BCI folder navigate back to the root folder with command: cd ../classifier

 2.)
 Otherwise navigate to the classifier folder with command: cd classifier